The University of Vermont Health Network

 What is the application process timeline?

-The deadline for applications to the 2019 summer internship program is March 1, 2019.
+The deadline for applications to the 2018 summer internship program is February 28, 2018.
 Semi-finalists will be interviewed by telephone or video chat within the following weeks.
-Finalists will be notified in mid -March.
+Finalists will be notified no later than March 16, 2018.

 What else do I need to know?